Good evening. This is your Random Truth (RANT) bulletin with your random fact.

 What are you, seven years old?

 Come to think of it, you either haven’t caught up yet, or you’re just playing dumb.
-Or maybe plain dumb.
+Or plain dumb.
 It’s hard to tell, Mr. Secretary.
 Your questions don’t make sense, and neither do your points.
 Skeptical about what?
 The fact that your brain is floating to the top of whatever liquid it’s suspended in, perhaps.
 You don’t want to admit you’re chock full of bubbles and fat, and I don’t blame you.
-No one likes to incriminate oneself, hence the act.
+No one likes to incriminate oneself, hence the act you put on.

 But we see through you, or, rather, into you and the mess that constitutes you.
 It’s hard not to, with all the thick and gravy you got going on.
 Not a good sight, and even worse on the smell side.
 Something reeks.
 Hot foul air would be a fancy way to put it, not that you’d notice.
-You have a certain tolerance for that.
+You have a certain tolerance for that, what with all the hot-air on your side of the river.

 But dare to deny them altogether and you’re a dunce.
 You can’t doubt gravity any more than you can doubt the tides anymore than you can doubt the billion-year-plus age of the planet any more than you can doubt our goddamn climate change.

 Newsflash, Perrywinkle Bullworth, the world turns whether you like it or not.
 Stop being a dingleperry and catch up.
-Get your face out of that asshole you call righteous ideology and start looking at the world from the vantage point of something more auspicious.
+Get your face out of your righteous ideology’s asshole and start looking at the world from the vantage point of something more auspicious.
 You want to be lofty and virtuous, high and mighty, inspirational and didactic and exemplary?
-Ditch the wasted part of your ideology and join us on level ‘think with your head, not its opposite.’
+Ditch the nonsense and join us on level ‘think with your head, not its opposite.’

 And if you still choose to cast doubt on the findings, do so with an informed mind from an informed viewpoint.
 Find a constructive way to be skeptical, by all means — we need the right kind of questions for our understanding to become deeper and sharper, our arguments franker, sturdier — so fire away, cast those doubts with impunity, but please, do so after you pass scientific methodology 101 — or is it 91? or 81? — so you don’t waste anyone’s time with immature arguments.